sarielda/questions-with-classifier-ega/README.md

     class --> canonicalQuestion

 Choose whether you want to use sample data or your own data.
+*Note that this application will not return any answers if there is not enough confidence from the classifier to do so*

 #### **Sample data**
 The sample data is in the `questions.csv` and `answers.csv` files in the `questions-with-classifier-ega-war > src > main > resources` directory.
 To use the sample data, go to [Stage 3: Train the classifier](#stage-3-train-the-classifier).